Faculty Assessment Fellows

 Assessment Leadership Institute

-Applications for participation in the 2013/2014 cohort are currently being accepted through May 15.
-Details about the application process are available here.
+2014-2015 will be the final year of the ALI.
+Applications for participation are currently being accepted through May 31.
+Details about the application process are available here: ALI Call for Applications.

 - Jason Byrnes, Associate Professor of Music, College of Performing and Visual Arts

 - Lyda Ellis, Instruction Librarian/Associate Professor, University Libraries

 - Heng-Yu Ku, Professor of Teacher Education, College of Education and Behavioral Sciences

 - Jay Lightfoot, Professor of Computer Information Systems, Monfort College of Business